joburri/cavache/readme.md

 ### Whats is CaVaches?
 Inspired by a commercial calendar that was distributed to cow breeders CaVaches is a simple Libreoffice Calc file that produce a three weeks by column calendar.
 It helps breeders to spot next reproductive period and in case of an insemination, it gives you a approximation of the date of delivery.

 I have created it for my brother and been using it for several years now.
 I tried to share it on github by saving in flat XML format as adviced by https://wiki.documentfoundation.org/Libreoffice_and_subversion.
 Hope it will work.
-You can find the original files on my dropbox http://bit.ly/cavaches
+You can find the original files on my share https://rb.gy/0008sb

 It is inf french (title, names of days, names of month) but can easilly be translated.